-- DSTC is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students. - DSTC will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- DSTC is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
+Further information can be found in the acceptable use policy behaviour policy and Code of Conduct. - DSTC will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Matthew Allen (Assistant Vice Principal / DDSL), a member of the senior leadership team and Sarah Dobinson, Safeguarding governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.